ghott86/cflt_kubernetes_examples/README.md

 For the quick start below, we'll use option 1, default SCC policy.

+How is this achieved?
 In every Confluent component CustomResource, the `podSecurityContext` attribute is added; example below:

 ```
 vi $TUTORIAL_HOME/cflt_examples/security/openshift-security/confluent-platform-with-defaultSCC.yaml